Reserve

 What to expect

 Plaka Art Night is unhurried.
 The gallery will be open from late afternoon into the night.
+Wine, small bites, and live music throughout.
 Walk the room.
-Sit with a glass of wine.
-Speak with Inna, with the team from Dimos, with Elidon.
+Linger.
+Speak with Inna, with the team from Dimos, with Elidon, with Tasos between sets.
 Hear how the pieces came to be.

 For collectors